-- If they expect that you will make bail and be released quickly, you might be allowed to wear your street clothes, if not you you will be given a jail uniform.
+- If they expect that you will make bail and be released quickly, you might be allowed to wear your street clothes, if not you will be given a jail uniform.

 Have you ever been booked into jail?
 If you have, please share your experience so others can benefit from your story.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Can you share any tips that will help other people that get arrested to get through the procedure?

 Tell Your Story

 Once bail has been posted, you will get released from jail.
 Getting discharged from jail may take anywhere from 15 minutes to hours or even all day long.
 In simple terms, the quicker you post bail, the sooner you will be released.
 Also, how fast you get released will depend on whether you’ve got a bond amount or if a magistrate still needs to determine the amount of bail to be set.
 For minor charges, you will be booked and get released without having to post bail.
 When you get to the end of your sentence and are given a release date, plan to get discharged in the morning.

 How To Turn Yourself In

 In the event there is a, or if you have to begin your jail sentence, it is highly recommended that you follow the law and turn yourself in willingly.
 If you have a warrant, report to the jail intake center, and let them know that you think there may be an outstanding arrest warrant out for you.
 The officer will verify that you have an outstanding arrest warrant, and if they verify that you have one, you will be taken into jail custody.
 If you have a jail sentence to serve, report to the jail at the exact time and date that the sentence order states.
 Be sure that you are not late to report.
 Make sure that you only bring necessary items when you go to jail, for example a driver’s license or even your ID, prescription medication, as well as the sentencing order from court.